 In-country transportation by car is available.
 Please see funeral services for additional information, including costs.
 International shipping is available.
 Major airlines like Lufthansa, Turkish Airlines, and Adria offer flights, though they are limited in number and route and depending on the season, subject to frequent cancellation and delays.
 Shipment costs are determined by the airline after the remains are accepted for shipment.

-Air shipment of remains alone can start from $8,000 to $10,000 depending on the final destination.
+Air shipment of remains alone can start from $10,000 or more depending on the final destination.
 This does not include cost for preparation and in-country transportation of remains.
-Please note that there are no direct flights from Pristina to the United States so there must be at least one stop in a third country, usually Austria, Germany, Slovenia, or Turkey.
+Please note that there are no direct flights from Pristina to the United States so there must be at least one stop in a third country, usually Austria, Germany, or Turkey.
 If the remains change airlines, they must enter quarantine and remain there for 24 hours; any associated costs will be included in the shipment expenses.
 Cargo services should be notified in advance about the transportation of remains.

 e.
 Local authorities responsible for determining the cause of death and for issuing death local certificates.